Quick Facts: Earning an Ed.D. in Illinois

 Doctoral Education Funding in Illinois

-Colleges of Education don’t always think like paying students—it can be hard to find funding info for an Ed.D amidst the program descriptions.
-To save you time, we’ve assembled this section on institutional aid (i.e. money offered by the university), with links to all the relevant sections and opportunities.
-Keep in mind, too, that the Office of Financial Aid or Graduate School can help with the FAFSA and provide ideas for external awards.
+To save you time, we’ve assembled this section on institutional aid at Illinois universities, with links to relevant financial aid sections and scholarship opportunities for doctorate of education students.
+Keep in mind that the Office of Financial Aid or Graduate School can help with the FAFSA and provide ideas for external awards.

 Aurora University

-AU awards AU graduate grants to on-campus students who are enrolled at least half-time in a degree-seeking program (check to see if doctoral students qualify).
+AU awards AU graduate grants to on-campus students who are enrolled full-time in a degree-seeking program (check to see if doctoral students qualify).
 It also has an interest-free monthly payment plan.

 Benedictine University